 Remove BJP leader Kapil Mishra’s ‘India vs Pakistan’ tweet, EC tells Twitter

-The Election Commission said Mishra’s tweets on the Delhi election were ‘highly objectionable’.
+The Election Commission said Mishra’s tweets on the Delhi election were ‘highly objectionable’, but the BJP leader has stuck by his views.

 The Election Commission on Friday asked Twitter to remove Bharatiya Janata Party leader Kapil Mishra’s tweets on Delhi Assembly polls, ANI reported.
 This came hours after the returning officer of the poll body issued a showcause notice to Mishra.